ShareCoffee/ShareCoffee/readme.txt

   - ShareCoffee.UserProfiles

 Release Notes
+  - 0.1.1 dedicated handling for CrossDomain libraries in both cases (CSOM|REST), libraries will now load only once. by evaluating crossDomainLibrariesLoaded or csomCrossDomainLibrariesLoaded before actually executing loadScript() internally
   - 0.1.0  - IE8 fixes for REST and CrossDomain.
 IE8 doesn't allow to call a method named 'for' there is now an alternative method called 'f'. use it like the following ShareCoffee.REST.build.create.f.angularJS()
   - 0.0.13 - Fixed broken NuGet Package
   - 0.0.12 - HashUrls are removed by ShareCoffee.Commons in order to provide a even better angularJS integration.